pytest-dev/pytest/doc/en/deprecations.rst

 .. _item-funcargs-deprecation:

-Accessing ``item.funcargs`` with not directly requested fixture names
+Accessing ``item.funcargs`` with non-directly requested fixture names
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-.. deprecated:: 8.0
-.. versionremoved:: 9.0
+.. versionremoved:: 8.1

-Accessing ``item.funcargs`` with not directly requested fixture names issues warning and
-will be erroneous starting from pytest 9.
-Directly requested fixtures are the direct args
+Accessing ``item.funcargs`` with non-directly requested fixture names issues a warning and will be erroneous starting from pytest 9.
-to the test, the ``usefixtures`` fixtures and the ``autouse`` ones.
+Directly requested fixtures are the direct arguments to the test, ``usefixtures`` fixtures and ``autouse`` fixtures.

-To request fixtures other than the directly requested ones, user could use
+To request a fixture other than the directly requested ones, use :func:`request.getfixturevalue <pytest.FixtureRequest.getfixturevalue>` instead.
-``request.getfixturevalue`` instead.

 .. _nose-deprecation: